azazellochg/em_health/docs/development.rst

 Enable performance metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 After installation you can enable DB performance monitoring.
-This is required only for a developer setup: `emhealth create-perf-stats`.
+This is required only for a developer setup: `emhealth db create-perf-stats`.
 This will create a separate *pganalyze* account for Postgres and schedule statistics collection.
 The output is used in dashboards under *DB performance* folder.